nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `relate [i/ID][n/NAME] [i/ID][n/NAME]`

-Exampple: `relate i/1 i/2` creates a relation between the profiles with ID of 1 and 2.
+Example: `relate i/1 i/2` creates a relation between the profiles with ID of 1 and 2.

 ### Show Relations Associated to a Person : `showrelated`